Eurasian spoonbill: Taxonomy

-Birds in Asia are sometimes separated as P. l. major.
+The royal spoonbill (Platalea regia) was formerly considered as a subspecies.
+Birds in Asia were sometimes separated as P. l. major.

 Description

 This species is almost unmistakable in most of its range.
 The breeding bird is all white except for its dark legs, black bill with a yellow tip, and a yellow breast patch like a pelican.
 It has a crest in the breeding season.
 Non-breeders lack the crest and breast patch, and immature birds have a pale bill and black tips to the primary flight feathers.
 Unlike herons, spoonbills fly with their necks outstretched.
 The Eurasian spoonbill differs from the African spoonbill with which in overlaps in winter, in that the latter species has a red face and legs, and no crest.

 They are mostly silent.
 Even at their breeding colonies the main sounds are bill snapping, occasional deep grunting and occasional trumpeting noises.

 Distribution and habitat

 This species is found widely in Europe, Asia and Africa.
 In Europe, it breeds from the United Kingdom and Portugal in the west, locally through the continent; ranging north to Denmark and east to the Balkans and the Black Sea.
 In Asia, it breeds in a broad band across the central part of the continent, from the Black Sea to the Korean Peninsula, as well as Kuwait, southern Iraq, Iran, southern Pakistan, India and Sri Lanka.
 In Africa, it breeds locally in coastal Mauritania, but more widely along the Red Sea and Gulf of Aden coasts.
-Compared to birds breeding in warmer parts of Asia, in Africa and the Iberian Peninsula, they are largely residential birds or only move short distances locally; more northern breeders generally migrate south to overwinter in the northern half of Africa or warmer parts of Asia.
-However, some northern birds do remain in the general region during the winter, including the United Kingdom, Iberian Peninsula, France, the Mediterranean and other European areas.
+Whereas those breeding in warmer parts of Asia, in Africa and the Iberian Peninsula are resident or only move locally, more northern breeders generally migrate south to winter in southwestern Europe, the northern half of Africa or warm parts of Asia.
+However, some northern birds do remain in the general region during the winter, including the United Kingdom, the Low Countries and France.
+Outside of its normal range, they have been recorded as a rare vagrant in Ireland, Belarus, Brazil, Trinidad and Tobago, the Canary Islands, Greenland, Nigeria, Uganda, Guadeloupe, Martinique, Barbados, and Saint Lucia.

-Eurasian spoonbills show a preference for extensive, shallow wetlands with muddy clay and/or fine, sandy beds.
-They may inhabit any type of marsh, river, lake, floodplain, bog or mangrove swamp, be it fresh, brackish or saline water.
-They are especially attracted to locations with undisturbed islets (for nesting), with dense, riparian-emergent vegetation (e.g. reedbeds) and scattered trees/shrubs, especially willow Salix spp., oak Quercus spp. or poplar Populus spp..
+Eurasian spoonbills show a preference for extensive, shallow wetlands with muddy clay or fine, sandy beds.
+They may inhabit any type of marsh, river, lake, floodplain or mangrove swamp, be it fresh, brackish or saline water.
+They are especially attracted to locations with undisturbed islands for nesting and habitats with dense, riparian-emergent vegetation (e.g. reedbeds) and scattered trees/shrubs, especially willow Salix spp., oak Quercus spp. or poplar Populus spp.
 Eurasian spoonbills may also frequent sheltered marine habitats during the winter, such as deltas, estuaries, tidal creeks and coastal lagoons.